wondmD/A2SV-project-phase/task7/README.md

 Created a `JobCard` component that closely resembles the provided design, focusing on layout, colors, and typography.

-### 2. Use the Dummy Data
+### 2. Fetching Api data

-Utilized the provided JSON data to populate the `JobCard` component with fields like name, title, and description.
+Utilized the provided api data to populate the `JobCard` component with fields like name, title, and description views.

 ### 3. Add Avatar Image